Click on each person’s link to find out more about them and their research!

 Jessie is researching the ecological and human processes that shape Australia’s tall eucalypt forests.
 “On the forest floor—where most people might notice only sticks, logs and woody debris—I am doing fieldwork and using models to discover how the now-fallen corpses of once-magnificent trees continue to exert a powerful influence on the living forest.”

-Elise Ringwaldt – Research Associate
+Elise Ringwaldt – Research Assistant

 Elise has a background in spatial and disease ecology, and recently finished her Honours research on chytridiomycosis in amphibian communities.
 She has diverse interests, and has an integral role in helping to coordinate all of the group’s projects (including leading her own!) and management of personnel.
 She also contributes greatly to the vibrant culture of the group – she is the glue that binds the D.E.E.P lab together!